top of page

 Option A: (end Social Security in full as law enforcement would do with any pyramid scheme)

-Businesses no longer pay into the system (expect higher salaries, more jobs, etc.)
+Businesses no longer pay into the system (expect higher raises, more jobs, etc.)

 Better for younger citizens to save for retirement (+6.2% in additional savings)